Tax Research

-8 Ways to Avoid the 10% Early Withdrawal Fee On Your IRA
+Eight Ways to Avoid the 10% Early Withdrawal Fee on Your IRA

 Many IRA owners are aware they can be hit hard with penalty fees if they withdraw money early.
 Fortunately, there are ways to avoid these fees if an emergency or other qualifying situation arises.
 Before we begin, let me say that even with these allowances, you should make every effort to avoid taking money out of your retirement accounts early, especially if you are young.
 By withdrawing money, you are losing decades of tax-free compounding which can cost you hundreds of thousands of dollars by the time you retire.